Itsemark/Itsemark/README.md

 Welcome!
 My name is e.mark and I'm from Hungary.
-I'm a self taught passionate c# programmer (I also make websites) and my mission is to make safe, stabile code.
-I have more than 3 years of coding experience.
+I'm a self taught passionate c# and C++ programmer (I also make websites) and my mission is to make safe, stabile code.
+I have more than 5 years of coding experience.

+I'm the lead programmer at Greybeard Game Studios and currently working on Project Fiefdom.